infor-design/enterprise/src/components/modal/readme.md

   - name: Modal Example
     slug: example-index
   pages:
-  - name: Accordian Modal
-    slug: example-accordion-modal
-  - name: Before Open
+  - name: Before Open Callback
     slug: example-before-open
+  - name: Canceling the Close Event
+    slug: example-cancel-close
-  - name: Close Button
+  - name: Adding a Close Button
     slug: example-close-btn
-  - name: Modal Event Handlers
-    slug: example-events
-  - name: Supplying Full Modal content
+  - name: Supplying Full Modal Content
     slug: example-full-content
   - name: Validation (enabling buttons) Example
     slug: example-validation
-  - name: Canceling Close Example
-    slug: example-cancel-close
 ---

 ## Code Example

 ### Modal Dialog

 To provide content for the modal dialog you can either append it directly in the page and access it by ID, or pass it as a string to the modal plugin.
 This example demonstrates both ways.
-You can also invoke the modal in a few ways: by linking it to a button or trigger action, or by invoking it immediately as needed.
+You can invoke the modal by either by linking it to a trigger button or link or immediately.

 When the modal is invoked, it animates and centers itself in the page using the content provided.
-It will expand to the content no bigger than the page plus some padding including on mobile devices.
+It will expand to the content no bigger than the page plus some padding.
+This includes mobile devices.

-Even if the user clicks outside of the dialog on the application which invoked the dialog, focus remains in the dialog.
+If the user clicks outside of the dialog on the application which invoked the dialog, focus remains in the dialog.

-The modal animate behavior is that it animates from 90% to 100% and at the same time fades in.

 ```html
    <button id="modal" class="btn" type="button" data-modal="modal-1">Add Context</button>